Free Interview Prep Tool for Data Professionals by 365 Data Science

 Looking forward to seeing you during the workshop!

-Join our workshop on Getting creative with ggplot2, which is a part of our workshops for Ukraine series!
+Join our workshop on Understanding Difference-in-Differences: Basics and Beyond with Applications in R, which is a part of our workshops for Ukraine series!

 Here’s some more info: